ShravanKulkarni1004/Mental-Health-Predictor/README.md

 - **Logistic Regression** model trained on real mental health survey data
 - Interactive form for users to input workplace and personal attributes
 - Visual explanation of model performance (confusion matrix, reports)
-- Deployed as a web app (or ready for deployment)
+- Deployed as a web app

 ---